 Why Huskies Scored Low

 In general, most people are surprised to see the husky coming in at 77th with only an “average” level of intelligence.
-There are some things that can explain this.
+Some things can explain this.

 Most of the other breeds that placed higher than Huskies do not show this stubborn, independent mindset and are naturally more inclined to learn and obey.
 With the Husky, it seems a little unfair if you do not consider their extremely stubborn attitude.